bhavsec/reconspider/README.md

 # Required setup

-* Python 2.7
+* Python 2.7            Download latest version from here: [python.org](https://www.python.org/downloads/)
-* Use install.py        (for installing all dependencies and libraries on linux)
+* Use install.py        For installing all dependencies and libraries